marcos4503/the-last-days-server-panel/README.md

 - The computer may need to have <a href="https://download.visualstudio.microsoft.com/download/pr/81531ad6-afa9-4b61-9d05-6a76dce81123/2885d26c1a58f37176fd7859f8cc80f1/dotnet-sdk-6.0.417-win-x64.exe" target="_blank">.Net 6.0</a> installed in order to run the Software.
 - The computer must be 64-bit.
-- Your computer's operating system must be Windows 10 or newer.
+- Your computer operating system must be Windows 10 or newer.
 - Your computer must have at least 50GB free on drive C.

 # Minimum Hardware requirements to run the Modpack Server

-- 12 Thread CPU (like "Intel i5 11400" or "AMD Ryzen 5 5600") or better.
+- 12 Threads CPU (like "Intel i5 11400" or "AMD Ryzen 5 5600") or better.
 - 32GB of RAM DDR4 or better.
 - NVMe SSD is highly recommended.
 (Run the Server Panel in a SSD drive!)